 Raymond joined Watsi on February 1st, 2016.
 Four years ago, Raymond became the 2414th member to automatically support a new Watsi patient every month.
-Since then, 3,378 more people have become monthly donors!
-Raymond's most recent donation supported Grace, a 3-year-old from Tanzania, to fund knee surgery.
+Since then, 3,551 more people have become monthly donors!
+Raymond's most recent donation supported Ibrahim, a 15-year-old student from Tanzania, to fund surgery to treat his hydrocephalus condition.

 Raymond has funded healthcare for 46 patients in 10 countries.